codeinthehole/codeinthehole.hugo/content/tips/auditing-1password-activity.md

 ## This is harder than it should be

-To any 1Password employees, this is a harder than it should be.
+To any 1Password employees, this is harder than it should be.
 Please consider making these questions easier to answer.

 One suggestion: these questions would be easier to answer with more advanced